akraus53/RapidRoll-for-JavaScript/README.md

 # RapidRoll-for-JavaScript
-Its an old nokia game called RapidRoll Classic and later on i want to apply machine learning and neural networks
+Its an old nokia game called RapidRoll Classic and later on i want to make a neural network on this game.